MikaelMayer/Editor/README.md

 The longer version of this command is `http-server-editor`.
 Then, point your browser to http://localhost:3000

+## Features

+* Toolbar
+  - One-click close/open Edit mode
+  - Display and modify the source code of the page being viewed.
+  - Autosave or Save button (default)
+  - Manual ambiguity resolution
+    - Preview of changes to the visual webpage
+    - Summary of changes to the file system
+    - Save/cancel current solution
+  - Automatic ambiguity resolution button ('questions')
+* Page viewing and edition
+  - Static files \*.html, \*.md supported
+  - Dynamic files \*.elm or \*.leo supported with file reading on disk and a full-feature functional programming language.
+  - Entire page editable via `contenteditable` -- Change any text, add elements to lists, delete images, etc.
+  - Contextual menu to edit links
+  - Image drop at the caret location
+  - DOM modifiable using developer's tools (F12 in most browsers)
+  - File listing to rename or delete files (`?ls=true` on URL)
+  - Javascript API for custom page edition buttons
+  - Customize css for rendering markdown
+  - Keyboard shortcuts (links cTRL+K, save CTRL+S)
+* Security
+  - Editor launches in HTTPS if the key and certificates are present (see below)
+  - path-based access permissions configurable (`htaccess.elm`)
+  - Authentication is currently experimental
+* Compatibility with plug-ins
+  - Editor is compatible with Google Analytics, Google Sign-in, Ace Editor and many functions of Grammarly.
+  - Javascript API to specify which modifications to the DOM should not be back-propagated.
+* Integration
+  - Command-line launch
+    - Configurable options
+    - Serve a folder
+    - Open a file on disk
+  - Windows integration
+    - Open a file on disk
+  - NPM package

 ## Simple dynamic example

 Create a file `pizzas.elm` with the following content: